EdbMails EDB Recovery and Migration software

 Synchronization Rules Editor

-4. Click Yes to disable the rule and create a copy of the rule.
-Under Descriptions, change the value of the Precedence to 200.
+5. Click ‘Yes’ to disable the rule and create a copy of the rule.

-5. In the Transformations tab look for the attribute msExchMailboxGuid and set the following values.
+7. In the ‘Transformations’ tab look for the attribute ‘msExchMailboxGuid’ and set the following values.

-• Click Save after configuring the above changes and delete the rule that you disabled in Step 4.
+• Click 'Save' after configuring the above changes

-6. Use the following command to restart the scheduler you had turned off in Step 1.
+10. Execute the below command to restart the scheduler you had turned off in Step 1.

 Set-ADSyncScheduler -SyncCycleEnabled $true

-7. Use the following command to perform a full synchronization.
+11. Execute the below command to perform a full synchronization.

 Start-ADSyncSyncCycle -PolicyType Initial

-After performing the synchronization, you can perform migration within your hybrid environment by creating mailboxes and assigning licences to your Office 365 account.
+After performing the synchronization, you can perform migration within your hybrid environment by creating mailboxes and assigning licenses to your Office 365 account.

 If the aforementioned solution is not working for you, you can try removing the synced users manually from Office 365 or remove the attribute msExchMailboxGuid to remove the synced users in Office 365.